ormeiry/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-The fun game we all love!
+## The fun game we all love!

-just a practice project,  helped me learn some new things..
+### A practice project,  helped me learn some new things at the time...

+### Frontend:
+- JavaScript.
+- HTML.
+- CSS.